Tutorial: Optimize indexing by using the push API

-Azure AI Search supports two basic approaches for importing data into a search index: push your data into the index programmatically, or pointing an Azure AI Search indexer at a supported data source to pull in the data.
+Azure AI Search supports two basic approaches for importing data into a search index: push your data into the index programmatically, or pull in the data by pointing an Azure AI Search indexer at a supported data source.

 This tutorial explains how to efficiently index data using the push model by batching requests and using an exponential backoff retry strategy.
 You can download and run the sample application.
 This article explains the key aspects of the application and what factors to consider when indexing data.